 - Recovery media builder

 Veeam Agent for Microsoft Windows is 100% free for personal and business use.
-Veeam also offers more comprehensive, centrally managed backup solutions for broader business requirements.
+Veeam also provide more comprehensive, centrally managed backup solutions for business requirements.
 More information on Veeam Agent can be found via the official Veeam website.

 11) FBackup

-FBackup is a functional free backup solution for Windows from Softland, the longstanding developers behind the excellent Backup4all software.
+FBackup is a functional and free Windows backup solution from Softland, the longstanding developers behind the excellent Backup4all backup software.

-FBackup has for a long time been a well-known free backup solution thanks to its ease of use for those seeking essential file protection.
-Key free features include support for managing multiple backup jobs, automatic scheduling and backing up files from local/USB drives or synced cloud folders (like Dropbox/Google Drive).
-Destinations can include local drives, USB/Firewire devices, mapped network locations, or synced cloud folders.
+FBackup has for a long time been well-known as a free backup solution thanks to the ease of use it provides to those seeking essential file protection with no licencing costs involved.
+Some of the key features available include support for managing multiple backup sets, automatic scheduling plus the ability to back-up files from local/USB drives or synced cloud drive folders (e.g. Dropbox, Google Drive etc.).
+Storage destinations for saving backups can include locally attached disk drives, USB/Firewire devices, mapped network shares or locally synchronised cloud drive folders.

-FBackup offers two main backup types, these include the “Full Backup”, which compresses files into standard ZIP archives with optional password protection and “Mirror Backup”, which creates an exact replica of the source files without compression nor versioning.
-Note that FBackup performs file-level backups only (no disk imaging) and does not offer incremental or differential methods, nor advanced encryption like AES.
+FBackup offers two main backup types, these include the “Full Backup” which compresses files into standard ZIP format archives with optional password protection and “Mirror Backup” which creates an exact replica of the source files without compression nor historic versioning.
+Note that FBackup performs file-level backups only (no disk imaging is available here) and does not offer incremental or differential backup methodologies nor any advanced encryption options such as AES 256-bit.

-For users requiring more advanced capabilities, Softland’s premium Backup4all software includes features like incremental, differential, and block-level backups, direct backup to numerous cloud services (beyond local sync folders), strong AES encryption plus more sophisticated versioning.
+For users requiring more advanced capabilities, Softland’s premium Backup4all software includes additional functionality such as incremental, differential and block-level backups, direct backup to numerous cloud services (including AWS S3), strong AES 256-bit encryption plus more sophisticated historic file versioning settings.

 - Free backup software